Jackie Evancho: 2014 and later

 Will Friedwald wrote of Evancho's 2017 concert series at Café Carlyle, that "this superhuman voice is housed in the person of someone relatively inexperienced in terms of relating to an audience and especially in a New York nightclub.
 (It will be years, if ever, before she can connect with a crowd like, for instance, Marilyn Maye.) ...
 She covers a lot of bases musically. ...
 Her rendition of "Music of the Night" is especially moving. ...
 Hearing Jackie Evancho in such an intimate space is a rare chance to experience perfection at close proximity."
-Linda Amiel Burns praised Evancho's voice but thought that some of the song choices were odd, and that sometimes "it was difficult to understand the lyrics".
+Linda Amiel Burns, praised Evancho's voice at the Carlyle, but thought that some of the song choices were odd, and that sometimes "it was difficult to understand the lyrics".
 She felt that Evancho sounded more comfortable in her classical selections, but that pop songs require "a different vocal technique with more emphasis on the lyrics ... she has to watch her phrasing ... breathe in the right places, and find the deeper meaning and longing that the song expresses."
+Of Evancho's charity performance with Matteo Bocelli in 2018, an NBC wrote that their "range-defying duet ... tore the house down, with both artists hitting notes that were borderline impossible.
+Evancho's vocals paired effortlessly with the famous Italian tenor's voice, resulting in a breezy, romantic performance that would make Nat King Cole ... proud."
 A reviewer for New Jersey Stage wrote that, at her December 13, 2019 concert, "Evancho sings with feeling.
 [Her] voice floats out over the audience … with precision and grace, her runs and tone spot on".

 A review of her 2020 cover of "River" in American Songwriter praised "her lilting soprano vocals and the purity and perfection she finds within her upper register".
+For NBC Insider in 2024, Jackie Manno praised a January 2024 performance by Evancho of her single "Behind My Eyes" on Good Morning America, writing that it featured "her prettiest vocals yet".